 Avoid processed and fast food and focus on whole and nutritionally valuable foods.
-Although the average American diet consists mostly of sweetened, salty, high-fat and high-preservative foods, they have little nutrition for each calorie.
+Although the average American diet consists mostly of sweetened, salty, high-fat, and high-preservative foods, they have little nutrition for each calorie.

 Also, trans-fats increase the bad cholesterol while reducing the good cholesterol, harming the cardiovascular system.

-Another wrong choice for people with diabetes is the high fructose corn syrup.
+Another wrong choice for people with diabetes is high fructose corn syrup.
 It’s cheaper than cane sugar, but also sweeter.
-However, it’s directly absorbed into the blood as it doesn’t require digestion, resulting in greater need for insulin.
+However, it’s directly absorbed into the blood as it doesn’t require digestion, resulting in a greater need for insulin.